ryasmi/Scorebook/README.md

 ```

 **Arguments**
+* {Number} runs: The number of runs.
 * {Object} batsman: The player that faced the ball.
-* {Number} runs: The number of runs.
+* {Object} opts: Additonal options.
 	* {Boolean} wideBall: Determines if a wide was bowled.
 	* {Boolean} noBall: Determines if a no ball was bowled.
 	* {Boolean} byes: Determines if the ball did not hit the bat/leg and scored runs.
 	* {Boolean} legByes: Determines if the ball hit the leg and scored runs.
 	* {Number} wagonX: A number that locates where the ball was hit to on the x-axis.
 	* {Number} wagonY: A number that locates where the ball was hit to on the y-axis.
 	* {Number} pitchX: A number that locates where the ball landed on the x-axis.
 	* {Number} pitchY: A number that locates where the ball landed on the y-axis.
 	* {Number} batPen: The number of penalty runs incurred by the batting team.
 	* {Number} bwlPen: The number of penalty runs incurred by the bowling team.

 **Returns**
 {Object} scorebook: A structure that can be manipulated like a scorebook.

 ### 3.4 addWicket